Home > News > Food Tourah – Bo

 January 29, 2025 in Food Tourah

-Parshat Bo recounts the final three plagues that G-d brings upon the Egyptians culminating in the death of the firstborn.
-After 430 years of slavery, Pharoah and the Egyptians demand that the Israelites leave.
-This parsha introduces the commandment to eat unleavened bread and outlines other practices, such as hanging mezuzot on our doorposts and wrapping tefillin – both continuing reminders that G-d freed the Jewish people from Egypt.
+Parshat Bo recounts the final three plagues that G-d brings upon the Egyptians: locusts, thick darkness across the land, and the death of the firstborn.
+After 430 years of slavery, Pharoah and the Egyptians finally accept reality and demand that the Israelites leave.
+This parsha also introduces the commandment to eat unleavened bread and outlines other lasting practices, such as hanging mezuzot on our doorposts and wrapping tefillin – continuing reminders that G-d freed the Jewish people from Egypt.

 To read past installments of Food Tourah – Click Here.